 Monterrey is connected to the US by numerous non-stop flights, with flights from Dallas taking just 1hr 30 minutes.
 Monterrey Airport is also a major domestic hub, with services to almost every major city in Mexico.
 Flights from Canada, Europe, and the rest of the world generally route through Mexico City or airports in the US.

 Within Mexico, first-class long-distance buses are an economical and comfortable alternative to flying – buses from Monterrey to Mexico City (11–12 hours), San Luis Potosí (7hr) and Zacatecas (7hr–7hr 30min) operate hourly.
 Buses also shuttle back and forth to the US border at Nuevo Laredo (3hr) and Reynosa (3hr).

 Monterrey’s enormous Central de Autobuses (bus station) at Avenida Cristóbal Colón 855 lies 3km northwest of the central Macroplaza.
-Cuauhtémoc metro station is just next door, but if you have a lot of luggage take a taxi (insist on the meter being turned on).
+Cuauhtémoc metro station is just next door, but when carrying a lot of luggage take a taxi (insist on the meter being turned on).

 What are the options for Monterrey airport transportation?

-Uber does operate in Monterrey (assuming your phone has roaming, and the app works), but drivers are usually reluctant to pick-up from the airport due to hostility from the airport taxi union.
-However, you should be able to get an Uber back to the airport for as low as 240 pesos.
+Uber does operate in Monterrey (assuming phones have roaming, and the app works), but drivers are usually reluctant to pick-up from the airport due to hostility from the airport taxi union.
+However, an Uber can be taken back to the airport for as low as 240 pesos.
 Once in the city, getting an Uber should be no problem, and can be cheaper than regular taxis.